fathimakm/learn_security_with-me/basics.md

 # UDP
+User Data gram Protocol

-**Connectionless Protocol**- (aka Fire and Target since it doesn't gaurantee that all data is successfully transferred)
+**Connectionless oriented Protocol**- (aka Fire and Target since it doesn't gaurantee that all data is successfully transferred)

 - used when some data loss is acceptable and speed is important
+- supports unicast, multicast, broadcast

 - ex: Video, audio, online games